flenniken/collections/readme.md

     index -- Create the main index page. thumbnails -- Create the thumbnails page.
     image -- Create the image page.
+* vpages -- Validate all the html files. vindex -- Validate index html vthumbnails -- Validate thumbnails html vimage -- Validate image html
 * css -- Minimize the collection.css file.
 * syncronize -- Syncronize the template's replace blocks with header.tea.
 * run-server -- (alias gr) Run a test server exposing the dist folder on port 8000.
 You can run it in the background with alias gr.
     Access files in your browser with: http://localhost:8000/index.html
 * watch -- (alias gw) Watch file changes and call the appropriate task.
-You can run it in the background with alias gr.
+You can run it in the background with alias gw.
 * readme -- Show the readme file with glow.
 * all -- Compile everything in parallel, tasks ts, pages and css.

-[19:32:50] Finished 'default' after 1.98 ms
+[01:35:47] Finished 'default' after 1.73 ms
 ~~~

 [⬇ ────────](#Contents)